dadaista/efficientfrontier/README.md

-# efficientfrontier
+# Modern Portfolio
-A simple implementation of Markovitz Modern Portfolio Theory
+A simple implementation of Markovitz Modern Portfolio Theory and some other utils